Free Felted Bag Crochet Pattern

 Hook: E (3.5mm)

-General note: We used Kauni yarn with long color changes.
+General note: We used Kauni (affiliate link) yarn with long color changes.
 Any yarn with long color changes or a solid yarn will work.

 Don't count the turning ch as the 1st sc.
 After turning, don't skip the 1st st. From row 2 work all sc in back loop.